albar965/littlenavmap-manual/src/en/NAVDATA.rst

 Do not use Navigraph Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Completely ignores the Navigraph database and shows only information
-read from the simulator scenery.
+Ignores the Navigraph database and shows only information read from the simulator scenery.

 .. note::